Ninja Gaiden (2004 video game): Legacy

 From a technical point of view, critics regarded Ninja Gaiden and Black as the best of the available Xbox software at the time; the console hardware had been pushed to its limits without showing significant drops in performance.
-Game Spot's Kasavin was impressed with their "first-rate presentation" and said that no other games at that time came close in visuals and audio.
+GameSpots Kasavin was impressed with their "first-rate presentation" and said that no other games at that time came close in visuals and audio.
 According to IGN, the games could "make [them] momentarily forget about the next generation of consoles".
 Both Ninja Gaiden and Black were top-sellers, which led to them being compatible with the Xbox 360 for all regions on the new platform's release.
-Ninja Gaiden attracted criticism for the way on-screen action is framed by the game's camera.
+Ninja Gaiden attracted criticism for the way on-screen action is framed by the camera.
 The default camera system centers the action on Ryu and his surroundings, but reviewers were frustrated by occasions when the camera locked on to part of the scenery, thus losing track of Ryu.
 Tecmo attempted to address this with the introduction of manual camera controls in the Hurricane Packs, and most critics judged that either the camera frame was usually acceptable, or that Ninja Gaiden was a good enough game that its flaws could be overlooked.